Robinhood vs. Schwab Introduction

 Category Six: Additional Services

-Individual Retirement Accounts: You can open an IRA at either company.
-Robinhood offers a 1% match, while Schwab has more types of IRAs.
+Individual Retirement Accounts: An IRA can be opened at either firm.
+Robinhood has a 1% match, but Schwab has more IRA types.

 Winner: Robinhood